-We have developed an alliance comprising leading oncology practitioners and researchers - enabling a range of more advanced treatment options for our patients than they can receive in their home countries, such as Australia or New Zealand.
+Reason: We have developed an alliance of leading oncology practitioners in Asia (Singapore, Malaysia, Japan) – enabling a range of more advanced treatment options for our patients than they can receive in their home countries, such as Australia or New Zealand.
 For example cyber knife and proton beam therapy.

 We find helping patients closer to home than Germany consistently yields better survival & longevity outcomes.
 We have priority access for patients to innovative local treatments in Australia and neigboring Asia.
 Most of these treatments were unknown to the patient’s doctor/hospital or restricted due to protocols.